 - Rock pools are usually surrounded by slippery, mossy rocks, so no running!

-- Make sure young children and weak swimmers wear floaties, even in shallow water.
+- Ensure young children and weak swimmers wear floaties, even in shallow water.

-- If one of these rock pools are in a new and unknown area, ask lifeguards and locals where to go and which areas are safe.
+- If one of these rock pools is in a new and unknown area, ask lifeguards and locals where to go and which areas are safe.

 - Rock pools attached to the ocean can be subject to the whim of the waves, so only let your kids take a dip in the pool if the water is calm and stable.

 Want More Swimming in Sydney?

 Hero image: Australian Geographic